devopssolver/ansible-molecule-vagrant/README.md

 # Testing Ansible roles/playbooks with Vagrant
-Using molecule, Vagrant and virtualbox to test ansible
+Using molecule, Vagrant and virtualbox to test ansible roles on Windows machines, designed to manage Windows Servers

 ## Getting Started